 Glass participants are chosen based on their demonstrated leadership qualities in the Jewish and general communities, as well as their interest in and commitment to social and political justice.
 Glass leaders are expected to attend nearly all monthly meetings as well as the annual Shana Amy Glass National Leadership Conference in Washington, D.C.

 1. Regular attendance at each monthly meeting in the Glass programmatic year: Monthly meetings serve as a vehicle to educate participants on the full range of issues and programming on the ADL agenda.

 2. Strongly encouraged to attend ADL’s National Leadership Conference: Leadership Institute participants from all over the country attend the Conference in Washington D.C. (with conference and hotel costs covered by ADL for participants who have attended the minimum number of sessions throughout the year).
-The conference will take place in spring 2013 and convenes Board members, institute participants and staff from ADL’s regional offices for 3 days of workshops, meetings and lobbying on Capitol Hill.
+The conference will take place from May 3rd – May 5th, 2015 and convenes Board members, institute participants and staff from ADL’s regional offices for 3 days of workshops, meetings and lobbying on Capitol Hill.